mritunjaysharma394/vowpal-wiki/murmur2-vs-murmur3.md

-I integrated murmur3 as a compile time (-DMURMUR3) option to vw.
+I integrated murmur3 as a compile time (Add -DMURMUR3 to FLAGS macro in Makefile) option to vw.

 ## Results: